PRIDE-Archive/pride-web/public/markdown/tooltroubleshooting/content.md

 For some bulk submissions or for direct Aspera upload, the submission.px and checksum files can still be generated and exported with the PRIDE Submission Tool.

-You can generate them from the PX Tool.
-You need to install the latest PX Tool from the PRIDE web page.
-Once you upload your data then at the 4th step when the checksum step passes, the checksum.txt file will automatically be downloaded to your PX Tool folder.
-Again you need to follow the PX Tool till the 9th step, there in the top right corner you can find the summary/submission.px file which you can export.
+You can generate them from the PRIDE submission Tool.
+You need to install the latest PRIDE submission Tool from the PRIDE web page.
+Once you upload your data then at the 4th step when the checksum step passes, the checksum.txt file will automatically be downloaded to your PRIDE submission Tool folder.
+Again you need to follow the PRIDE submission Tool till the 9th step, there in the top right corner you can find the summary/submission.px file which you can export.
 You don't have to go further to submit the data.
 See screenshots -

 ![checksum](../markdown/tooltroubleshooting/files/checksum.png)
 ![checksum1](../markdown/tooltroubleshooting/files/checksum1.png)
 ![checksum2](../markdown/tooltroubleshooting/files/checksum2.png)

+### How and where to check the log files of PRIDE submission tool

+The log file for the submission tool (submission.log) will be present in the log folder inside the px-submission-tool folder.
+Most of the time the log file will show the common errors in the tool while execution which can be corrected manually, if not , if there is any issue in submitting or using the PRIDE submission tool you can contact the PRIDE support team by attaching the log file.

+### How to add modification that is not present in the list of the PRIDE submission tool

+Usually the drop-down list would consist of all the common modifications used .
+If not so you can traverse to the bottom of the list and select Others.
+That would open up the OLS Dialog where you can search by Ontology names or id and select the desired modifications.